szmarcos/szmarcos/README.md

 - 👋 Hi, I’m @szmarcos
 - 🌱 I’m currently learning in MSC information systems and operations management in University of Nottingham
-- 📫 you can contract me at szmarcos0918@outlook.com

 <!---
 szmarcos/szmarcos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.